Backbase/variants/docs/CUSTOM_PROPERTY.md

 ### Destination

-Destination is an Enum, with three supported destinations:
+Destination is an Enum, with twp supported destinations:

 - `project`:
 Ensures the property is available to be used by your project, either in `variants.gradle` or `variants.xcconfig`, depending on the platform.